Console Light Web Monitoring Panel#

 Hint

-Click the arrow next to Zone to sort the zones by their state or configuration order.
+Click the arrow next to Zone to sort zones by state or configuration order.

 Requests

-Number of A and AAAA, SRV, or PTR requests
+Number of A and AAAA, SRV, PTR type requests

 Responses

-Number of responses by relevant codes (Format error, Server failure, Name Error, Not Implemented, Refused, and others)
+Number of responses broken down by corresponding codes (Success, Format error, Server failure, Name error, Not implemented, Refused and others)

 Settings Widget#